ccxtechnologies/adbus/README.rst

 Building / Installing
 ---------------------

-- To build in place for development python ./setup.py build\_ext –inplace
+- To build in place for development python ./setup.py build\_ext --inplace
 - The html documents are stored in gh-pages branch, so that GitHub will serve them as a GitHub Pages.
 To build them:
   1. check out the gh-pages branch into ../python-adbus/html